Vectorphy/Chief-Productivity-Officer/docs/cog-tasks.md

 ## Interaction with Other Cogs

-The  `tasklist`  cog currently does not interact with other cogs.
+The  `tasks`  cog currently does not interact with other cogs.
 However, you could consider integrating it with other features, such as:

 -   **`study_groups`:**
     -   Allow users to create and manage shared task lists within study groups.
 This would enable collaborative task management and enhance group productivity.